From: Philip St. George, thenorthbaybay.ca staff

 A union rep from the O.N.R. offered the railroad’s services in the procurement of “heaps and heaps” of dark, sooty coal, which would be “good for sun blotting and good for the railroad.”

-Other permits and considerations currently being considered by City Council include the right to park on lawns and in front of fire hydrants, the right to enslave children under the age of twelve for hard menial labour, and the right to construct a giant death laser which “can be used to disrupt or shut down American series like ‘Game of Thrones’ and ‘Westworld,’ whose high quality writing and direction make all us Northerners looks real bad.”
+Other permits and considerations currently being considered by City Council include the right to park on lawns and in front of fire hydrants, the right to enslave children under the age of twelve for hard menial labour, and the right to construct a giant death laser which “can be used to disrupt or shut down American series like ‘Game of Thrones’ and ‘Westworld,’ whose high quality writing and direction make all us Northerners look bad.”